Granada, Colorado J.S. and S.W. Aber

 J.S. and S.W.
 Aber

-Camp Amache is located on chalky uplands next to the Arkansas River valley close to the city of Granada.
+Amache is located on chalky uplands next to the Arkansas River valley close to the city of Granada.
 This is semi-arid High Plains country, which must have looked bleak to those who were forced to move here from the west coast.
 Most of the buildings were wood-frame structures erected on concrete foundations.
 The living quarters were arranged in blocks that contained 12 barracks, constructed with minimal walls and roofs, heated with coal-burning stoves, and floored with bricks set in dirt.
-The barracks had no insultation and no furniture--conditions were primitive.
-Although the camp farms produced a food surplus each year, the residents had to eat army-style meals in large mess halls.
+The barracks had no insultation and no furniture—conditions were primitive.
+The center farms produced abundant food each year from irrigated fields in the Arkanasas valley, and surplus food was sent to other relocation centers.
+But the residents had to eat army-style meals in large mess halls.

-The camp was a small city with a hospital, post office, elementary and high schools, and stores.
-But, the camp was surrounded with a fence, and guard towers were equiped with machine guns--the Japanese-Americans were virtual prisoners.
+The center was a small city with a hospital, post office, elementary and high schools, and stores.
+But, the center was surrounded with a fence, and guard towers were equiped with machine guns—the Japanese-Americans were virtual prisoners.
 Nonetheless, many young men volunteered to serve in the U.S. Army during the war, and they gained a reputation for their heroic efforts.
 Others were allowed to leave during the war for higher education, jobs, or to resettle in the U.S. interior or east, but the west coast was off limits until the end of the war.

 Return to KAP gallery.

 Last update: March 2018.